margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's the same Sun, but different angles.
 It's the same spectrum, but different colors.
 It's the same Truth, but different standpoints.
-It's the same core, but different viewpoints.
+It's the same Life, but different viewpoints.
 It's the same system, but different tracks.
+It's the same goal, but different skills.

---We are all weaving in and out and learning the same lessons in different colors.
+--We are all weaving in and out and learning the same lessons.

 <br>

 ## It's One in the Same ##
 It's one in the same.
 It's two sides of the same coin.
-It's comes to the surface differently, and like produces like.
+It's comes to the surface differently.
+Like produces like.

 ## You Know Too Much About Me, You Spoke for Me ##
 You know too much about who I am.